ehoanshelt/practice-python/README.md

 # practice python
- A fun place to practice pythong
+ A fun place to practice python